wp-plugins/redi-reservation/readme.txt

 == Changelog ==

+= 13.0303 =
+* added selection for place if there are many

 = 12.1021 =
 * fixed bug when services was not reloaded correctly when category is changed
 * added cosmetic change, when user selects start date, end date is set to the same value